apiel/bass/NOTE.md

+- effect
+    - add more effect

+- edit pattern
+- pattern remove duration. only use slide/tie
+- save pattern
 - save synth
-- save kick
-- save pattern

-- synth is drum is synth --> might change env
-                         --> so no noteOff

-- use AudioSynthWaveformModulated in synth and modulation

 - use btn view in mc mode in pattern
-- pattern remove duration. only use slide/tie

-- fix kick filter
 - set another path for kick pattern

 - main view